 Topic: “Good News in the midst of Bad News in the News.”

 Pr.
-Blom will focus on his work with "Water for Africa"
+Blom will focus on his work with "Water to Thrive" in Africa

 In his 40 years of ordained ministry, Phil has served a rural four-point Lutheran/Presbyterian parish amongst several other calls.
 Phil also served as a military chaplain in the USAF Reserves; teaching Core Values for Leadership at the U.S. Air Force Academy.